How to deal with a Supreme Court Financial Statement (Form F8)

-- If you're getting income assistance: a statement from the Ministry of Social Development and Social Innovation that shows how much you've received in benefits and for which months you got it — ask your employment assistance worker (EAW) for this.
+- If you're getting income assistance: a statement from the Ministry of Social Development & Poverty Reduction that shows how much you've received in benefits and for which months you got it — ask your employment assistance worker for this.

 - If you own a home or other property: a copy of the most recent assessment notice (usually from BC Assessment if the property is in BC).

-Also attach any of the following documents that have applied to your situation over the last three years:
+Also attach any of these documents that have applied to you during the last three years:

-- If you've been self-employed, a copy of the following for the three most recent tax years:
+- If you've been self-employed, for the three most recent tax years, a copy of:

 - the financial statements for your business or professional practice (other than a partnership), and